Dems consider new immigration plan for domestic policy bill

 Associated Press

-WASHINGTON (AP) — Senate Democrats are considering proposing that the government use its existing parole power to let about 7 million migrants stay temporarily in the United States, in the latest attempt to include sweeping immigration language in an expansive domestic policy bill, aides and advocates said Wednesday.
+WASHINGTON (AP) — Senate Democrats may propose that the government exercise its existing parole power to let migrants stay temporarily in the United States, aides and advocates said Wednesday, in the party’s latest attempt to use its expansive domestic policy bill to help millions of immigrants.

-The idea is being pushed as President Joe Biden and Democratic leaders labor to resolve major disputes within the party about the final size of the social and environment legislation and the initiatives it will include.
+The idea is being advanced as President Joe Biden and party leaders labor to resolve disputes and win the near-unanimous Democratic support they will need to move the giant social and environment package through the narrowly divided Congress.
+The massive legislation has been bogged down for months amid internal fights over the measure’s ultimate price tag and the initiatives it will include.

-Helping immigrants remain in the country — preferably with a way to become permanent legal residents and possibly citizens — is a top-tier priority for progressive and Latino lawmakers.
-Near-unanimous Democratic support will be needed to push the overall bill through the narrowly divided Congress.
+Giving immigrants without permanent status a way to earn that legal protection plus an opportunity for citizenship has been a top-tier priority for progressive and Latino lawmakers.

-The latest Democratic proposal follows two failed, earlier attempts to persuade the Senate’s nonpartisan parliamentarian that immigration provisions should be allowed into the still-evolving bill.

-Under a 1952 law, the government has the power to let immigrants stay temporarily, including already in the country.
-The measure, updated several times but never yet used to affect millions of people at once, currently allows the homeland security secretary to exercise parole authority.

-The language Democrats are considering would specify that parole could be granted to those in the U.S. since 2011 for five years, which could be renewed for an additional five years, said one immigration advocate who spoke on condition of anonymity to describe internal planning.
+The latest idea would fall short of that goal.
+But the potential language would specify that parole, or the right to legally remain in the U.S., could be granted to those here since 2011 for five years, and could be renewed for an additional five years.
+The language was described by an immigration advocate who spoke on condition of anonymity to describe internal planning.

+Last month, the Senate’s nonpartisan parliamentarian said two earlier, more sweeping Democratic immigration proposals could not go into the massive domestic bill.
+Under special procedures the Senate is using to protect the overall legislation from bill-killing Republican filibusters, the measure can’t contain provisions not primarily driven by fiscal issues, and the latest idea’s prospects seem uphill.

 The provisions under consideration would not explicitly provide paroled immigrants a way to become legal permanent residents or citizens.
 But roughly 1 million of them with close relatives in the U.S. would be able to take advantage of existing procedures to seek that status, the advocate said.

-The idea is being considered by Democratic leaders but no decision has been made, said three Senate Democratic aides who would describe the status of the proposal only on condition of anonymity.
+The latest idea is being considered by Democratic leaders, but no final decision on pursuing it has been made, said three Senate Democratic aides who would describe the status of the proposal only on condition of anonymity.

+One of the aides said Latino senators planned to discuss the plan next week with Senate Majority Leader Chuck Schumer, D-N.Y.
+The immigration advocate said lawmakers have planned to present the new immigration language next week to the parliamentarian’s office.

+Democrats’ latest immigration push comes as party leaders try paring down what was initially a 10-year, $3.5 trillion package focused on health care, climate change, education and tax boosts on the rich and corporations.
+Progressives favoring the higher amounts are fighting back and leaders will need to retain their votes as a handful of party centrists pressure Biden and congressional leaders to accept a smaller figure, perhaps around $2 trillion.

+MacDonough also rejected a second plan that would have updated a 1929 law that lets migrants in the U.S. before a certain date qualify for permanent residence.
+That statute, last updated nearly four decades ago, helps people in this country before 1972.

+That plan would also have helped 8 million immigrants.
+Biden this year proposed helping 11 million people gain permanent residency and a pathway to citizenship.

-In a conference call with reporters Wednesday, Lorella Praeli, co-president of the progressive group Community Change Action, said the parole option would “likely” be an option Democrats pursue.
+In a conference call with reporters Wednesday, Lorella Praeli, co-president of the progressive group Community Change Action, said the parole option would “likely” be something Democrats pursue.
+But she hedged when asked asked if groups like hers would support the newest proposal.

+She and other immigration advocates on the call said that with Democrats controlling the White House and Congress, they want legislation this year helping immigrants remain in the U.S. permanently, even if it means overruling the parliamentarian’s ruling.
+Such a move would all but certainly ignite a tit-for-tat fight with Republicans that some Democrats are reluctant to trigger.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.